Rose-fronted parakeet

-The rose-fronted parakeet (Pyrrhura roseifrons), known as the rose-fronted conure in aviculture, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
+The rose-fronted parakeet (Pyrrhura roseifrons), known as the rose-fronted conure in aviculture, is a species of bird in the subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found in Bolivia, Brazil, Ecuador, and Peru.

 Taxonomy and systematics

 The taxonomy of the rose-fronted parakeet is unsettled.
-Until the early 2000s it was considered a subspecies of the painted parakeet (P. picta).
+Until the early 2000s, it was considered a subspecies of the painted parakeet (P. picta).
 They were separated, and subspecies added to it, as a result of studies published in 2002 and 2006.
 More subspecies were added as a result of a 2008 publication.

 The International Ornithological Committee (IOC), the South American Classification Committee of the American Ornithological Society, and the Clements taxonomy assign it these four subspecies: